Red Velvet (group): 2019–2021: The ReVe Festival trilogy and Queendom

-2022–present: The ReVe Festival 2022 and Bloom
+2022–present: The ReVe Festival 2022, Bloom, the R to V Tour, Chill Kill and Cosmic

-On February 21, 2022, it was announced that the group would hold a special live performance titled "The ReVe Festival: Prologue" on March 19–20, The event has since been postponed until further notice as Irene, Joy, and Yeri were tested positive for COVID-19 on March 14.
-On March 21, they released the EP The ReVe Festival 2022 – Feel My Rhythm, a sequel of their 2019 trilogy The ReVe Festival, alongside the lead single "Feel My Rhythm".
-By March 20, 2022, it was reported that The ReVe Festival 2022 – Feel My Rhythm accumulated 516,866 total pre-orders, a career high for Red Velvet, making them a half-million seller.
-The EP debuted at number two on the Gaon Weekly Album Chart in the chart issue dated March 20–26, 2022, before peaking at number one in the chart issue dated April 10-16, 2022, become the group's twelfth number-one album, expand the record for the group as the girl group with the most number-one albums on the chart.
+On February 21, 2022, it was announced that the group would hold a special live concert titled The ReVe Festival: Prologue on March 19–20.
+The event was postponed until further notice as Irene, Joy, and Yeri tested positive for COVID-19 on March 14.
+On March 21, they released the EP The ReVe Festival 2022 – Feel My Rhythm, a sequel of their 2019 trilogy The ReVe Festival, alongside lead single "Feel My Rhythm".
+By March 20, 2022, it was reported that The ReVe Festival 2022 – Feel My Rhythm accumulated 516,866 total pre-orders, a career high for Red Velvet, making them half-million sellers.
+The EP debuted at number two on the Gaon Weekly Album Chart in the chart issue dated March 20–26, 2022, before peaking at number one in the chart issue dated April 10–16, 2022, becoming the group's twelfth number-one album and extending their record as the girl group with the most number-one albums on the chart.

-As of April 2022, the EP sold 653,610 copies on the Gaon Chart, making the EP the group's best-selling physical release of their career.
-It is also being certified by Gaon Chart at Double Platinum for selling over 500,000 copies.
+As of April 2022, The ReVe Festival 2022 – Feel My Rhythm sold 653,610 copies on the Gaon Chart, making it the group's best-selling physical release of their career.
+It was certified Double Platinum domestically for selling over 500,000 copies.

-Their first Japanese studio album, Bloom, featuring the lead single "Wildside", was released on April 6, 2022.
+Red Velvet's first Japanese studio album, Bloom, featuring the lead single "Wildside", was released on April 6, 2022.
 Bloom debuted at number five on Japan's weekly Oricon Albums Chart in the chart issue dated April 4–10, 2022.
-It also peaked at number two on the component daily Albums Chart.
-The album debuted at number two on Billboard Japan Hot Albums in the chart issue dated April 7–13, 2022.
+It also peaked at number two on the component daily albums chart, and at number two on the Billboard Japan Hot Albums chart.

 The group released the EP The ReVe Festival 2022 – Birthday, alongside the lead single "Birthday", on November 28, 2022.
-On December 14, 2022, the group released a collaborative single, "Beautiful Christmas", with labelmates Aespa for SM Town's album 2022 Winter SM Town: SMCU Palace.
+On December 14, 2022, the group released the collaborative single "Beautiful Christmas" with labelmates Aespa for SM Town's album 2022 Winter SM Town: SMCU Palace.